-PALS staff are available to offer advice or information on healthcare matters.
-The office is in the Main Foyer (Gate 4) of Doncaster Royal Infirmary.
+The team are available to help with any concerns, complaints or questions you may have about your experience at the Trust.
+Their office is in the Main Foyer (Gate 4) of Doncaster Royal Infirmary.
 Contact can be made either in person, by telephone or email.
-PALS staff can also visit inpatients on all Trust sites.